thenoviceoof/level-up/all/wisdom/_posts/1-1-3-koans.markdown

 ---
 layout: post
 title: Complete the programming koans for a language that you want to learn
-status: todo
+status: complete
-time: Not started
+time: 2012/08
 ---
+Clojure koans